domchik/drivenets-task/README.md

-# Authentication Demo with React, FastAPI, and Nginx
+# Drivenets Authentication Demo with React, FastAPI, and Nginx

 This project demonstrates a simple authentication system with the following components: